SWOOP: Top-k Similarity Joins over Set Streams

-\paragraph{Window Join} In general, joins are defined between two different streams $R$ and $R'$.
-To simplify the presentation, we discuss the self join scenario, $R=R'$, and extend to non-self joins in Appendix~\ref{sec:rr-join}.
+\paragraph{Window Join} To simplify the presentation, we discuss a self join scenario, where a stream is joined with itself; with minor modifications, all techniques presented in this paper extend to the general case of joining two different streams.

 The top-$k$ set similarity join in sliding window $W$ returns the $k$ most similar pairs of sets from stream $R$ that are valid at the time the query is issued.
-A range of overlap-based set similarity functions may be used, including Jaccard, Cosine, or Dice~\cite{conf/icde/XiaoWLS09}.
+Various functions have been proposed to assess the similarity between sets, e.g., Jaccard, Cosine, or Dice~\cite{conf/icde/XiaoWLS09}.

 \begin{defn}[One-Time Top-$k$ Set Similarity Join]